 Continue in this matter by repeating Row 6 & Row 7, then repeat Rows 6 & 8.
 When you are comfortable knitting this cable repeat, knit 4 rows of garter stitch to finish your swatch then cast off.

 Stay Tuned!
 We have many more Stitch Tutorials coming your way.
 Check out our tutorial on how to decrease cable stitches next.
 If you’ve always wanted to learn how to knit or crochet, then now is a great time to start.
+Here is a free cabled bag pattern that you can knit by using Patons Canadiana yarn.
 There is so much more to come, so make sure to subscribe and never miss a thing!

 Be sure to follow us on Social Media!